Every day, the International Living Daily Postcard brings stories from expats living their dream lives around the world to our over 500,000 readers.

 Before you get in touch, get to know our style and the types of stories we tell.

 You can sign up to our Daily Postcards free of charge here.
 Or take a look through our Daily Postcards archive.

 To submit your ideas and articles, email: firstname.lastname@example.org

-Postcards are generally between 500 and 600 words long.
+Postcards are generally a minimum of 600 words in length.
 But if you need more space to tell your story, take it!
 The important thing is saying what you need to say.